syseleven/grav-docs-metakube/pages/04.tutorials/27.setup-an-nginx-ingress-controller-with-the-proxy-protocol/default.en.md

     type: LoadBalancer
 ```

 This will deploy three replicas of the nginx ingress controller with autoscaling enabled.
-You will recieve an external IP address via the openstack load balancer.
+You will recieve an external IP address via the openstack load balancer Octavia.
 This uses the service type load balancer in Kubernetes.
 The service will include additional annotations for the proxy protocol.
 Which will ensure that the original client IP address is inserted into the HTTP header.
 So that the backend service is able to get the real source IP of the request.
 Please check the version of the nginx ingress contoller that you are deploying.
-The version in the example maybe outdated.
+The version in this example maybe outdated.

 ### Deployment